Eduardo Garcia (American chef)

 Eduardo Garcia (born 1981) is an American celebrity chef and the co-founder of Montana Mex, a Mexican food company.
 He is known as the "bionic chef" because he cooks with a prosthetic left arm, the result of an accident while hunting in 2011.
+His story has received significant coverage from outlets including, The Huffington Post, People magazine, Good Morning America, and others.

 Early life

 Eduardo Garcia was born in 1981.
 His father was a fisherman and chef, and his mother was an astrologer, Montessori teacher and author.
 He grew up in Bozeman, Montana and worked on the Chico Hot Springs ranch as a prep chef.
 After high school, Garcia attended The Art Institute of Seattle.
 During college, he worked at a Japanese cafe called Saitos.

 Career

 Early career

 While in college, Garcia was offered a job as chef of a 107-foot yacht called Dorothea.
 He accepted and, upon graduation, spent two and half years aboard the ship.
 From there, he spent the next decade working as a chef on various private yachts.
 His job allowed him to travel the world, learning about different ethnic cuisines along the way.

 Garcia co-founded Montana Mex, a Mexican-inspired line of flavored salts, salsas and hot sauces, upon returning to Montana in 2010.
 He also began creating a cooking show to be called Active Ingredient.
 Garcia describes his food as fun, simple, exploratory, and always influenced by the local environment.